Action Hallucination in Generative Vision-Language-Action Models: Introduction

-Hallucination has been extensively studied in LLMs and VLMs (e.g., ~\cite{lei25hall,liu2025reducing,Xu2025,Kalai2024}), most commonly framed as fluent generations that violate an external correctness oracle such as factuality, groundedness, or visual consistency~\cite{Ji2022hallu}.
-We adopt this oracle-based perspective, but shift the oracle from ``truthfulness of text'' to \emph{physical and task validity} of actions and plans in embodied settings.
-In this sense, we connect hallucination-style failure modes to the feasibility structure of robot behaviors and to the design choices incorporated into modern generative action heads.
+\paragraph{Related Work.} Hallucination has been widely studied in LLMs and VLMs, where it is typically framed as fluent generation that violates an external correctness oracle such as factuality, groundedness, or visual consistency~\cite{lei25hall,liu2025reducing,Xu2025,Kalai2024,Ji2022hallu}.
+We adopt this oracle-based view, but replace textual truthfulness with \emph{physical and task validity} in embodied settings.

-A central theme in robotics is that feasibility is rarely convex or safely ``interpolatable''.
-Obstacles induce nonconvex and often disconnected free spaces in configuration space~\cite{LozanoPerez1979}, and narrow passages can make connecting feasible components extremely hard to find~\cite{HsuLatombe1999,HsuLatombe2006}.
-Contact-rich manipulation adds an additional layer of geometric fragility, where success may require reaching lower-dimensional contact sets and navigating thin mode transitions~\cite{Mason1981,Mason1985,LozanoPerezMasonTaylor1984,hauser2010multi}.
-In parallel, theory on deep generative models formalizes a related topological mismatch.
-With a connected latent prior and continuous generator, disconnected target supports cannot be matched exactly, leading to mode dropping or ``bridging'' samples~\cite{salmona2022can,Khayatkhoei2018,Tanielian2020,Issenhuth2023,Papamakarios2021,Stimper2022}.
-Here, we study these geometric and topological constraints in the context of embodied action generation.
+Our analysis connects three previously separate threads.
+First, robotics has long recognized that feasible behavior is rarely convex or safely interpolatable: obstacles induce nonconvex and disconnected free spaces~\cite{LozanoPerez1979}, narrow passages make feasible connections hard to find~\cite{HsuLatombe1999,HsuLatombe2006}, and contact-rich manipulation often requires hitting thin, lower-dimensional contact sets and mode transitions~\cite{Mason1981,Mason1985,LozanoPerezMasonTaylor1984,hauser2010multi}.
+Second, prior work on deep generative models shows that continuous generators with connected latent priors cannot exactly represent disconnected target supports, leading to mode dropping or bridging samples~\cite{salmona2022can,Khayatkhoei2018,Tanielian2020,Issenhuth2023,Papamakarios2021,Stimper2022,aithal2024understanding}.
+In this work, we interpret these bridge samples physically; in robot action spaces, they can correspond to collisions, infeasible contacts, joint-limit violations, or actions that fall into non-progress regions.
+Our precision analysis likewise quantifies the density concentration needed to hit thin feasible tubes, and shows how flow/DDIM-style samplers realize this concentration through local contraction across refinement steps.